 Louisiana Seafood Festival: Seafood fans get their fill during this salute to the glories of the Gulf and the state’s waterways.
 From alligator and oysters to crab and shrimp, get a taste of it all while chefs conduct demos and live bands perform.

-Fried Chicken Festival: Area eateries weigh in with their trademark takes on this deep-fried classic.
+National Fried Chicken Festival: Eateries from far and wide weigh in with their trademark takes on this deep-fried classic.
 Bone up for the chicken wing eating contest.